agility/agilitycms-dotnet-sync/AgilityCMS.Net.Sync/AgilityCMS.Net.Sync/README.md

 - Provides a facility to developers to sync their Pages, Items and Lists in their local file system.
 - Provides methods to clear the sync if you want to delete the generated files.
 - Supports generation of files in live and preview mode with the specified locale.
-- Ability to generate the objects from the extracted files of Pages, Items and Lists based on their respective Id's.😎
+- Ability to generate the objects from the extracted files of Pages, Items and Lists based on their respective Id's.

 ## Getting Started